Matrix Formulae and Skein Relations for Quasi-Cluster Algebras: Matrix formulae on orientable surfaces with respect to principal laminations

-With the necessary definitions out of the way, we will now work towards proving the following result, which generalizes Theorem 4.11 of \cite{MW13} so that our matrix formulae now account for any choice of principal lamination $\mathcal{L}_T$.
+With the necessary definitions out of the way, we will now work towards proving the following result, which generalizes \cite[Theorem~4.11]{MW13} so that our matrix formulae now account for any choice of principal lamination $\mathcal{L}_T$.